Edit on GitHub

 Mattermost tick-tock Branching Strategy

-Mattermost uses a tick-tock release strategy where every other release is a “quality release” that only has bug fixes and no new features.
+Mattermost previously adopted a tick-tock release strategy where every other release was a “quality release” that only had bug fixes and no new features.

 Cherry Pick Process - Developer